Prime Minister of South Korea

 The prime minister of the Republic of Korea is the deputy head of government and the second highest political office of South Korea.
 The prime minister is appointed by the president of the Republic of Korea, with the National Assembly's approval.
 The prime minister may be a member of the National Assembly, but this is not required to hold the office.

 Unlike prime ministers of parliamentary democracies, the prime minister of South Korea is not the head of government of South Korea but a senior member of the cabinet, since the president is both the head of state and head of government in the country.
-The prime minister is the principal executive assistant to the president, and is first in the order of succession; the prime minister assumes the presidency in acting capacity, upon the removal or incapacitation of the sitting president, similar to the vice president of the United States.
+The prime minister is the principal executive assistant to the president, and is first in the order of succession; the prime minister assumes the presidency in acting capacity, upon the removal or incapacitation of the sitting president.

-The current prime minister is Kim Min-seok, having taken office on 3 July 2025 after being appointed by President Lee Jae Myung.
-After Han Duck-soo's impeachment on 27 December 2024, deputy prime minister and Finance Minister Choi briefly held the role of acting prime minister before his reinstatement on 24 March 2025 by the Constitutional Court of South Korea.
+The current prime minister is Han Seong-sook, having taken office on 30 June 2026 after being appointed by President Lee Jae Myung.

 Nomenclature

-The Sino-Korean word gungmu means "state affairs" and chongni means "prime minister", "premier" or "chancellor", so the full title in Korean means literally "Prime Minister for State Affairs", but it is not used as official English title.
+The Sino-Korean word gungmu means "state affairs" and chongni means "prime minister", "premier" or "chancellor", so the full title in Korean means literally "Prime Minister for State Affairs", though is not used as its official English title.
 The short title in Korean is simply Chongni.

 History

 The position was created on 31 July 1948, two weeks before the government of South Korea was founded, and was held by Lee Beom-seok until 1950.
 During the Second Republic, a parliamentary system was established and the prime minister became the most powerful position, with the president reduced to a figurehead.
-Chang Myon was the only prime minister of the second republic until the military coup of 1961.
+Chang Myon was the only prime minister elected under this system before the military coup of 1961.
 The office was assigned the title Chief Cabinet Minister from 1961 until 1963.
+The role of prime minister returned with the start of the Third Republic.

 On 27 April 2014, Prime Minister Chung Hong-won announced his desire to resign.
 However, due to unsuccessful nominations, Chung remained in office until February 2015.

 On 23 January 2015, President Park Geun-hye named Saenuri's Floor Leader Lee Wan-koo as the new prime minister.
 Lee was confirmed by the National Assembly as Prime Minister on 16 February 2015.
 However, on April 20 of the same year, he offered his resignation to the president during a bribery scandal.